An Old-Fashioned Girl: Plot

-Polly Milton, a bright 14-year-old country girl, visits her friend Fanny Shaw and her wealthy family in Boston, Massachusetts for the first time.
+Polly Milton, a bright 14-year-old country girl who is sweet and kind, visits her friend Fanny Shaw and her wealthy family in Boston, Massachusetts for the first time.
 Polly is overwhelmed by the splendor of the Shaws' household and their urbanized, fashionable lifestyles, expensive clothes and other habits she has never been exposed to, and, for the most part, dislikes.
 Fanny's friends ignore her because of her different behavior and simple clothing, Fanny's brother Tom teases her, and Fanny herself can't help considering her unusual sometimes.

 Despite feeling odd and out of place, and amid the new fashions and the constant demands of the Shaws, Polly keeps on being kind to the Shaw family, and eventually, her warmth, support, and kindness eventually win the hearts of all the family members, and her old-fashioned ways teach them a lesson they will never forget.
 Polly's actions touch the heart of Fanny's grandmother, who has the same ideals as Polly, and the two become fast friends.
 Polly grows closer to Fanny and creates strong bonds with Tom and his younger sister, Maud.
 After six weeks with the Shaws, Polly returns to her country home.

 Over the next six years, Polly visits the Shaws every year and comes to be considered a member of the family.
 Six years after the events of the first several chapters, Grandma has died.
 Polly comes back to the city to become a music teacher.
 She learns that Tom is engaged to Fanny's bratty friend, Trix.
 Polly rents a room in the home of an elderly lady named Miss Mills, who tells her about a teenage girl named Jane who attempted suicide.
 Polly takes Jane under her wing and shows her that life is truly worth living.

 Later, Polly goes to the opera with Fanny and Tom.
 They happen to meet Mr. Sydney, a friend of the Shaws.
 Though Polly never plays up her looks and normally dresses simply, on this particular night she dresses up in Fanny’s borrowed finery so she can make an impression.
 Mr. Sydney and Tom both take notice of Polly, and, enjoying the attention, Polly "innocently" flirts with both of them.
 Mr. Sydney becomes attracted to Polly, and lonely Polly enjoys the attention and appreciates Mr. Sydney’s friendship.
 He begins to learn her routine and “coincidentally” runs into her and accompanies her during her walks to her students’ homes.